- Award Categories and Specific Requirements

 - creativity and originality in approach to subject matter and effectiveness of presentation; and

-- demonstrated technical skill in production of entry.
+- demonstrate technical skill in production of entry.

-The Texas Veterans Commission will notify winners of the Excellence in Media Awards after the Fourth Quarterly Texas Veterans Commission Meeting.
-Awards will be presented during the Texas Veterans Commission Annual Statewide Training Conference.
+- The Texas Veterans Commission will notify winners of the Excellence in Media Awards after Commission approval in August.
+It is preferred that winners be presented with the award at their workplace.

 - Winner Recognition